 Actios is associated with Scripture Union and Churches Together in St Neots.

-Actios currently employs two part time Schools’ workers, Leanne Sheppard and Elaine Thomas who regularly visit a number of local primary schools.
+Actios currently employs one part time Schools’ worker, Elaine Thomas, who visits a number of local primary schools.

 Actios celebrated 15 years of ministry in 2018.